mhanberg/silicon.lua/README.md

 # silicon.lua

+> **Note**
+> This repository was re-uploaded because https://github.com/0oAstro/silicon.lua began to 404 recently.
+>
+> For some reason git would not let me push the existing repository, so I backed up the .git directory and initialized a new repository.

 **silicon** is a lua plugin for neovim to generate beautiful images of code snippet using [silicon](https://github.com/aloxaf/silicon)

 <video src = "https://user-images.githubusercontent.com/79555780/198016165-7a47ac6c-e329-4025-8d66-f9b34bd52658.mp4"></video>